-Slain Salvadoran archbishop Romero to be made a saint
+Slain Salvadoran Archbishop Romero to be made a saint

 VATICAN CITY (Reuters) - Salvadoran Archbishop Oscar Romero, a champion of the poor who became a human rights icon in Latin America when he was killed by a right-wing death squad in 1980, will be made a Roman Catholic saint.

-A statement on Wednesday said Pope Francis had given final approval to several sainthood causes, including Romero, and the late Pope Paul VI, who reigned from 1963 to 1978.
+The Vatican said in a statement on Wednesday that Pope Francis had given final approval to several sainthoods, including for Romero, and the late Pope Paul VI, who reigned from 1963 to 1978.
 Francis personally announced Pope Paul’s canonisation last month.

 Romero’s path to sainthood had stalled under two previous popes, reflecting concerns by some that he was overly political.
 It was revived by Francis who is also from Latin America and has made defence of the downtrodden a hallmark of his five-year pontificate.

-Romero, who had often denounced repression and poverty in his homilies, was shot dead on March 24, 1980, as he celebrated Mass in a hospital chapel in the San Salvador, the capital of the impoverished Central American country of El Salvador.
+Romero, who had often denounced repression and poverty in his homilies, was shot dead on March 24, 1980, as he celebrated Mass in a hospital chapel in San Salvador, the capital of the impoverished Central American country of El Salvador.

-“The long delay in recognising the obvious fact that Romero was obviously a martyr was shameful,” said Father James Martin, an U.S. author of and editor-at-large of the Jesuit magazine America, adding that many saints had not been understood in their own times.
+“The long delay in recognising the obvious fact that Romero was obviously a martyr was shameful,” said Father James Martin, a U.S. author and editor-at-large of the Jesuit magazine America, adding that many saints had not been understood in their own times.

-In a Tweet, Martin called the pope’s decision “an immense step forward for the Church.”
+Martin, writing on Twitter, called the pope’s decision “an immense step forward for the Church.”

-Romero’s murder was one of the most shocking of the long conflict between a series of U.S.-backed governments and leftist rebels in which thousands were killed by right-wing and military death squads.
+Romero’s murder was one of the most shocking in the long conflict between a series of U.S.-backed governments and leftist rebels in which thousands were killed by right-wing and military death squads.

+El Salvador’s government, headed by a former leader of the leftist guerrillas, said in a statement that Romero had left an “invaluable legacy” of work for the neediest and that the canonisation was a tribute to his devotion and sacrifice.

 The civil war claimed some 75,000 lives before it ended with a peace agreement in 1992.